A fork of Magento-1 that is accepting bug fixes (backward compatible, drop in replacement for official Magento)

 y if composer asks you to trust

-Step 4: Require
+Step 4: Require the appropriate version of

 Note: be sure to select